Kourosh-Davoudi/inheritance/README.md

 - know how to derive from a base class
 - undertand the overriding

-**Problem:** The Account class is designed to represent customers’ bank accounts (base class).
+**Problem:** The <code>Account</code> class is designed to represent customers’ bank accounts (base class).
 It includes a data member (of type double) to represent the account balance.
 This class provides a constructor that receives an initial balance and uses it to initialize the data member.

 # Account Class
 ## Account.h